marcellourbani/abap_cloud_platform/README.md

 const services = await cfServices(CFENDPOINT, token)
 ```

-...nad then get the ABAP service key
+...and then get the ABAP service key

 ```typescript
 // now I want the ABAP service key, so let's find the right service instance